OSC/ood-documentation/source/installation/cluster-config-schema.rst

           bsub: "/opt/lsf/bin/bsub"

 Adapter support for this feature is mixed.
 For example for Slurm `sbatch`, `scontrol`, `scancel` and `squeue` are all supported.
 For Torque only `qsub` is supported.
 Unsupported options are ignored.

+acls:
+#####

+Access control lists provide a method to limit cluster access by group membership.
+ACLs are implictly whitelists but may be set explicitly to either `whitelist` or `blacklist`.

+.. code-block :: yaml

+  acls:
+  - adapter: "group"
+    groups:
+      - "cluster_users"
+      - "other_users_of_the_cluster"
+    type: "whitelist"  # optional, one of "whitelist" or "blacklist"

 custom:
 #######